DeadSwitch404/DeadSwitch404/README.md

 **"Fear the silence.
 Fear the switch."**

-Welcome to the GitHub repository of **DeadSwitch**, the Silent Architect.
+Welcome to the GitHub repository of The Silent Architect.

 Here, silence isn't absence - it's intent.
 This is where hardened systems are forged, where operational discipline takes shape, and where digital resistance is built without noise.